-Fair warning: we find postal codes unreasonably exciting.
-As an address validation company, postal codes are near and dear to our hearts.
-But more than that, they've had an immense impact on postal operations worldwide.
+Fair warning: we find this subject unreasonably exciting.
+Accordingly, we're happy to help you find your own postal code.
+But more than that, these codes had an immense impact on postal operations worldwide.
 Without them, mail would take longer to reach you.
 But we're getting ahead of ourselves.
-First, let's talk about where postal codes came from, and then we can talk about why we have them and how they work.
+First, let's talk about where they came from, and then we can talk about why we have them and how they work.

 Back when cities started to get bigger, and reliable mail services became the standard, a problem was identified that made deliveries difficult: In a place like, say, London, there were just too many people for one postman—or even one post office—to deliver to.
 Like any industry, meeting demand is at least partially a problem of logistics: having the means and the manpower to fill the need.
 So the first and most obvious answer was to build more post offices and hire more postmen.

 Once that happens, though, you start running into a problem.
 How do you know which houses are the ones you're supposed to take mail to?
 If Dr. John Watson lives halfway between post office A and post office B, which office should handle his mail?
 Both could do it, but that would be less efficient; it's smarter to have one postman deliver mail to the Doctor’s house and everything to the right of his house, or to have the other postman handle the Doctor's house and everything to the left.

 Either way, the work needs to be divided to make sure any given post office isn't doing more than their fair share of labor.